Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Introduction

-It is worth noting that \ourmethod{} represents a different type of backdoor attack compared with the stealthy backdoors proposed recently (e.g., \cite{lira} \cite{ren2021simtrojan}).
+It is worth noting that \ourmethod{} represents a different type of backdoor attack compared with the stealthy backdoors proposed recently (e.g., \cite{lira} \cite{simtrojan}).
 Existing stealthy backdoor methods attempt to devise specific triggers, often dependent on the target neural network model so that they are hard to detect and mitigate by defense methods. \ourmethod{}, on the other hand, is a generic trigger injection method that injects any trigger designed by the attacker into a target model so that the trigger is harder to detect and mitigate by the trigger inversion-based backdoor defenses.
 As a result, \ourmethod{} can be combined with existing stealthy backdoor methods to enhance their capability to evade the trigger inversion-based defenses.
 Our studies show that existing backdoor attacks less capable of evading trigger inversion can be boosted by \ourmethod{} to easily defeat most representative inversion protection, including Neural Cleanse (NC)~\cite{NC}, tabor~\cite{tabor}, k-arm~\cite{k-arm}, pixel~\cite{pixelbackdoor}, rendering them incapable of capturing any trigger of a backdoored model.

-We also perform a theoretical and experimental analysis (Section \ref{sec:theory}) to show that \ourmethod{} does not make the backdoor more vulnerable to weight analysis, which is the other mainstream technique for backdoor detection.
+We also perform a theoretical and experimental analysis (Appendix~\ref{subsec:theory_weight_ana} and Section \ref{subsec:Against Weight Analysis}, respectively.) to show that \ourmethod{} does not make the backdoor more vulnerable to weight analysis, which is the other mainstream technique for backdoor detection.
 In particular, our experiment shows that the \ourmethod{} enhancement does not decrease the effectiveness of the backdoor attacks such as DFST~\cite{DFST}, AB~\cite{adaptive-blend}, and DEFEAT~\cite{defeat} against the weight analysis-based detection.
-Finally, our study demonstrates that the effectiveness of \ourmethod{} against trigger inversion does not make the enhanced attacks more vulnerable to other backdoor mitigation or unlearning techniques, such as Fine-purning~\cite{fine-purning}, NAD~\cite{NAD}, Gangsweep~\cite{zhu2020gangsweep}, DBD~\cite{DBD}, and RAB~\cite{rab}.
+Finally, our study demonstrates that the effectiveness of \ourmethod{} against trigger inversion does not make the enhanced attacks more vulnerable to other backdoor mitigation or unlearning techniques, such as Fine-purning~\cite{fine-purning}, NAD~\cite{NAD}, Gangsweep~\cite{zhu2020gangsweep}, DBD~\cite{DBD}, RAB~\cite{rab}, and ABL~\cite{ABL}.

 \textbf{Contributions}.
 The contributions of the paper are outlined below:

 $\bullet$\textit{ First in-depth analysis on trigger inversion}.
 We report the first in-depth analysis that explains why trigger inversion works so well on backdoor detection.
 This leads to the discovery of the fragility of the advance we made in this area, given the observation that the weakness of today's trigger injection can be addressed without undermining the effectiveness of the backdoor.